lisaofalltrades/fun-faker/README.md

-# faker-hp
+# fun-faker
-make it fake but hogwarts
+make it fake but fun